 The 2-3-2 cohesive strategy partnership launched in early 2016 out of a collective public and governmental interest to address forest health concerns and protect headwaters and water resources in Colorado and New Mexico through cross-boundary forest and fire management, collaboration, and planning.
 More than 5.1 million acres make up the 2-3-2 footprint – approximately the size of Delaware and Connecticut combined.
-Below are some of the successes achieved by the partnership as of the last quarter of 2018.
+Below are some of the successes achieved by the partnership as of 2022.
+Stay tuned for more updates.

 By establishing trust and critical communication between partners, the 2-3-2 has leveraged funding opportunities, matched needs, and built programs to utilize at-risk funds.
 To date, partners in the 2-3-2: